Solar variability helps explain cold winters

 New data from sensitive satellite equipment shows UV variability over the 11-year solar cycle may be much larger than previously thought and has been key to the research.

-By using this information in the Met Office's climate model, researchers were able to reproduce the effects of solar variability apparent in observed climate records.
+By using this information in the Unified Model, researchers were able to reproduce the effects of solar variability apparent in observed climate records.

 In years of low UV activity unusually cold air forms over the tropics in the stratosphere, about 50km up.
 This is balanced by more easterly flow of air over the mid latitudes - a pattern which then 'burrows' its way down to the surface, bringing easterly winds and cold winters to northern Europe.